7 Takeaways: How to Sell Your House Fast for Cash

 As you can see, selling a house for cash doesn't happen overnight.
 However, it is a much quicker process than traditional means.

-Online you'll find many warnings against selling your house for cash.
+Online, you'll find many warnings against selling your house for cash.
 While it isn't always the best choice for some people, it can make sense in certain circumstances.
-People who sell their home for cash often have inherited a property, are going through a divorce, or are experiencing financial difficulties.
+People who sell their homes for cash often have inherited a property, are going through a divorce, or are experiencing financial difficulties.

 You Can Get Offers Fast

-When you list your home with an agent on the MLS, you can wait around for months without getting an offer.
+When you list your home with an agent on the MLS, you can wait months without getting an offer.
 If time is of the essence, this can be a real issue.

-Even if the home is priced right, you might not get the kind of offer you're looking for right away.
+Even if the home is priced right, you might not immediately get the offer you're looking for.

 If you choose instead to sell to a cash buyer, you can get an offer quickly.
-Some of them might even come back to you with an offer 24-hours after you reach out.
+Some might even come back to you with an offer 24 hours after you reach out.

 Your Sale Can Go Through Quickly

-Homebuyers are typically receiving financing in order to buy a house.
-The process of having your house under contract before the closing typically goes on for at least two months.
-At any point during the process, something can go wrong and the deal can fall through.
+Homebuyers are typically receiving financing to buy a house.
+Having your house under contract before the closing typically lasts at least two months.
+Something can go wrong during the process, and the deal can fall through.

 You Don't Have to Make Any Repairs

-If you can't afford to make necessary repairs to a home or if you just frankly don't want to, selling for cash might make sense.
+If you can't afford to repair a home or don't want to, selling for cash might make sense.

 When you sell your home with an agent through the MLS, buyers will often negotiate with you regarding repairs that need to be made.
-When you sell a house 'as-is', you're just selling your house exactly as it is when you first put it up for sale.
+When you sell a house 'as-is,' you're just selling it exactly as it was when you first put it up for sale.

 Making repairs is costly and can take time.
 Depending on what kind of work you need to have done, it could even set you back to holding the property until the next selling season.